robertmeta/vimfiles/bundle/nerdtree/README.markdown

 > How can I open a NERDTree automatically when vim starts up if no files were specified?

-Stick this in your vimrc
+Stick this in your vimrc:

     autocmd StdinReadPre * let s:std_in=1
     autocmd VimEnter * if argc() == 0 && !exists("s:std_in") | NERDTree | endif

+Note: Now start vim with plain `vim`, not `vim .`

 > How can I map a specific key or shortcut to open NERDTree?